256hz/recipe-reader-rails/README.md

 - From the root directory, run `bundle install && rails db:setup && rails db:migrate`.
 - Get a [Spoonacular API key](https://spoonacular.com/api/docs/recipes-api).
 Side note, the Spoonacular API is a best-in-class product and the team deserves great praise.
 This app wouldn't be possible without their service.
 - Once you have your API key, store it in the environment variable `SPOONACULAR_API_KEY`.
 A guide to setting environment variables in OSX can be found [here](https://medium.com/@himanshuagarwal1395/setting-up-environment-variables-in-macos-sierra-f5978369b255).
 - In your terminal, run `rails db:seed`.
 This fetches a single recipe from the API via the `Fetcher` model (`/app/models/Fetcher.rb`).
-Fetcher then breaks it down into a `Recipe`, `Ingredients`, `Equipments`, and `Steps`, and associates them through various join tables.
+Fetcher then breaks it down into a `Recipe`, `Ingredients`, `Equipments`, and `Steps`, and associates them through their join tables.
 - Run `rails s`, and load `http://localhost:3000/api/v1/recipes` in your browser.
   - In `/config/routes.rb`, everything has been `namespace`d inside `api/v1/`.
 If you don't wish to follow this convention, simply remove the two `namespace` method calls.
 - The output from `/recipes/` should look something like this: